ferdi-ulas/Restaurant-Website/README.md

 ## 🧐 Key Features

-Our e-commerce app offers a range of features to provide users with a seamless shopping experience:
+ Our Restaurant Website app offers a range of features to provide users with a seamless shopping experience:

 - **Dynamic Product Pages:** Explore categorized products with detailed descriptions, pricing information, and user ratings.